scionproto-contrib/jpan/doc/Design.md

   we cannot associate a path with a datagram.
 The Socket will have to remember **all** incoming paths so that it has a path when returning a datagram to a client.
-  This may improve somewhat in future if we get reverse lookup for IP addresses -> ISD/AS; this would allows the socket to forget paths and get new ones from the reverse lookup.
+  This may improve somewhat in future if we get reverse lookup for IP addresses -> ISD/AS; this would allow the socket to forget paths and get new ones from the reverse lookup.
 - It is not possible to subclass InetAddress which is the address type that is store inside DatagramPackets.